Workforce Economic Inclusion and Mobility (WEIM) Project: Insights from the UK

 Outputs and impact

-This project will provide four key outputs in the format of briefs (non-academic - e.g. a summary/policy report).
-Three briefs will be authored by CHASM members and a fourth will be co-authored by CSD and CHASM members.
-CHASM members will also present their findings at a hybrid roundtable event, hosted in Washington DC by the Aspen Institute, and two online dissemination events.
+This project provided four key outputs in the format of briefs (non-academic - e.g. a summary/policy report).
+Three briefs have been authored by CHASM members and a fourth co-authored by CSD and CHASM members.
+CHASM members also presented their findings at a hybrid roundtable event, hosted in Washington DC by the Aspen Institute, and two online dissemination events.

 Partner organisations and sponsors